djinna/docpad.gwenbell.com/src/documents/pages/belongings.html.md

 + [Outlier](http://outlier.cc/).
 US-based company making the best pants known to man.
 They'll set you back a cool $225.
 I wore a pair for a year straight while traveling the globe.
 And Abe, the CEO, actually responded personally when I pitched him on a crazy idea from Singapore.

 + [Eloquent JavaScript](http://eloquentjavascript.net/) The one book I own a physical copy of at the moment.
 Beautiful book, beautifully written and bound.

++ [Leica D-Lux 5](http://en.leica-camera.com/photography/compact_cameras/d-lux_5/) I bought this Leica in 2011 and have enjoyed it nearly every day since.
+Perfectly crafted, the photos it produces are a reflection of the care that went into creating this camera.